Genny-oo/Atanga-Banking-System/README.md

 **🎯 Ready to start banking?**
-Run `make run` and experience modern banking with KNUST Bank! 🏦
+Run `make run` and experience modern banking with ATANGA Bank! 🏦